vlime/vlime/README.md

 translates the messages from JSON to Swank commands, and vise versa.

-The client handles user input, emits JSON messages, and communicates with the server via Vim channels.
+The client handles user input, emits JSON messages, and communicates with the server via Vim channels, or Neovim Jobs.

 Current State
 =============

-Vlime is currently in a pre-alpha state.
-One should expect changes in APIs and key bindings etc.
+Vlime is currently in beta state.
+Please beware of bugs, and file an issue if you find anything weird/unexpected (see the Contributing section below).

 Dependencies
 ============

 Must-have:

-* Vim 8.0+ and +channel
+* Vim 8.0+ with +channel, or Neovim 0.2.0+ with ncat
 * ASDF
 * Quicklisp
 * An Internet connection to install other dependencies from Quicklisp